Delgon95/rna_structure_aligner/README.md

 # Examples

-To compare results and performance of different methods and aligning modes please run:
+To compare the results and performance of different methods and aligning modes please run:

     ./run_examples.sh

-Binaries obtained from running `./build.sh` are required to run examples script.
+Binaries obtained from running `./build.sh` are required to run the examples script.

-Note: The results can vary from run to run.
-The GEOS results should vary slightly at most as time limit is the only limiting factor here that can change if the search of the whole space was finished or now.
-The GENS result can differe more, positively and negatively, due to nondeterministic nature of metaheuristic algorithm and randomness.
+**Note:** The results can vary from run to run.
+The GEOS results should vary slightly at most as the time limit is the only limiting factor here that can change if the search of the whole space was finished or now.
+The GENS result can differ more, positively and negatively, due to the nondeterministic nature of the metaheuristic algorithm and randomness.

-Visualization of example alignments done using PyMOL.
+Visualizations of example alignments were done using PyMOL.

 Examples show model structure superimposed over target structure.
-Presented result use sequence independent mode of geometric algorithm with 3.5 RMSD cutoff.
+Presented result use sequence independent mode of the geometric (GEOS) algorithm with a 3.5 RMSD cutoff.

 Blue - Aligned fragment of the model structure.